esmero/archipelago-documentation/docs/find_and_replace.md

 ## Main Page Overview

 From the main page (display title 'Search and Replace'), you will see:
- - A 'Fulltext Search' box
+ - A `Fulltext Search` box
- - Dropdown list of Actions available
+ - Dropdown list of available `Actions`
- - A listing of all the Digital Objects and Collections found in your Archipelago repository
+ - Listing of all the Digital Objects and Collections found in your Archipelago repository
-    - Option to 'Select/deselect all results in this view (all pages)' via toggle switch
+    - Option to `Select/deselect all results in this view (all pages)` via toggle switch
-    - Option beside each individual Object/Collection to select one-at-a-time via toggle switch
+    - Same toggle switch option beside each individual Object/Collection to select one-at-a-time
-    - Expandable 'Raw Metadata (JSON)' section beneath each each individual Object/Collection containing the full Raw JSON metadata record for reference.
+    - Expandable `► Raw Metadata (JSON)` section beneath each each individual Object/Collection containing the full Raw JSON metadata record for reference
- - Expandable section to show all the items Selected in this view (will be 0 items to start).
+ - Expandable section to show all the `Selected items in this view` (will be 0 items to start).
-    - Individual selections made on different results pages will be preserved in the overall Selected items available for preview here.
+    - Individual selections made on different results pages will be preserved in the overall total of `Selected items` available for preview on this main/top page.

 ![Find and Replace Main Page](images/find_and_replace_main_page.jpg)